Wkamp/Image-Processor/README.md

 To avoid installing additional software on windows I'd recommend just converting your image back to an easily viewable format such as .png, after you've run the program.

 ## Why use the PNM format?
 It's hands-down the simplest image format.
-I may at some point explore some compression techniques, but I don't intend to support modern image formats as this is a learning project, not a commercial one.
+I may at some point explore some compression techniques, but I don't intend to support modern image formats as this is a learning project.